stellasythe/voat-reloader/README.md

 # voat-reloader
-Chrome extension to automaticaly reload voat.com when the error "The service is unavailable." appears.
+Chrome extension to automaticaly reload [voat.co](voat.co) when the "the service is unavailable" error appears.